 How to watch and stream Succession in the UK – your guide to the show

-Brian Cox stars as a media mogul in this genre mixing comedy-drama from Peep Show's Jesse Armstrong – and season three is finally here.
+Brian Cox stars as a media mogul in this genre mixing comedy-drama from Peep Show's Jesse Armstrong – and season four is finally here.

 How to watch Succession online in the UK

-An Entertainment Pass costs £9.99 per month, with a seven-day free trial available for all first-time subscribers.
-To subscribe, go to the NOW TV website and create an account, then click the TV Passes tab, and select which passes you would like to subscribe to.
+To stream it on NOW, you'll need an Entertainment Pass which costs £9.99 per month, with a seven-day free trial available for all first-time subscribers.
+To subscribe, go to the NOW website and create an account, then click the TV Passes tab, and select which passes you would like to subscribe to.

 What is Succession about?